IBM OfficeVision

 OfficeVision was an IBM proprietary office support application.

 History

 PROFS, DISOSS and Office/36

 OfficeVision started as a product for the VM operating system named PROFS (for PRofessional OFfice System) and was initially made available in 1981.
 Before that it was just a PRPQ (Programming Request for Price Quotation), an IBM administrative term for non-standard software offerings with unique features, support and pricing.

-The first release of PROFS was developed by IBM in Poughkeepsie, NY, in conjunction with Amoco, from a prototype developed years earlier by Paul Gardner and others.
+The first release of PROFS was developed by IBM in Endicott, NY in conjunction with Amoco Research, from a prototype named OFS developed earlier in Poughkeepsie, NY by Paul Gardner and others.
 Subsequent development took place in Dallas.
-The editor XEDIT was the basis of the word processing function in PROFS.
+The programmable editor XEDIT was the basis of the word processing function in PROFS, as well as in the PROFS document management functions.